brianakias/CSV-anonymiser/README.md

 # CSV-anonymiser
 Anonymise customers and their addresses

+## How to use
+- In the command line, navigate to the directory where the **.csproj** file is located
+- Enter command ```dotnet run "CSV anonymiser. csproj"```

+## Configuration guide
-- To change the input file directory, modify the CsvAnonymiser.Classes.FileProcessor.InputFilesDirectory property.
+- To change the input file directory, modify the ```CsvAnonymiser.Classes.FileProcessor.InputFilesDirectory``` property
-- To change the input file names, modify the launchSettings.json.
+- To change the input file names, modify the launchSettings.json

-From the customers file I am anonymising the below:
+## Anonymisation details - fields that get anonymised

+### Customers file:
 - firstname
 - middlename
 - lastname